ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - Unique request identifier
 - Origin of the sign request

-The listed information for requesting a MultiversX or Stellar signature can be included in the `crypto-sign-request` UR type.
+The listed information for requesting a MultiversX or Stellar signature can be included in the `sign-request` UR type.

 - **MultiversX and Stellar signature**